moserc/knapsack-experiment/README.md

     Discarding the first plot point, greedy performed better across the board in this comparison, holding steady around 300ms for all array sizes except size = 25.
     This point spiked slightly to just above 500ms in the test iteration that I analyzed.
-    The greedy plot appears to be a curve resembling an O(log n) curve; the brute force plot shows an exponential curve.
+    The greedy plot appears to be a curve resembling an O(n log n) curve, though that is somewhat inconclusive without more data points to the right; the brute force plot shows an exponential curve.
     </dd>
 </dl>